pIlIp-d/1D-VHDL-Pong/documentation.md

 set_property PACKAGE_PIN W4 [get_ports {an[3]}]
 	set_property IOSTANDARD LVCMOS33 [get_ports {an[3]}]
 ```
 The seven segment gets the 7 bit vector which corresponds to a line of the seven segment display.
-If not using the same board it is necessary to check board documentation also to know the common anodes configuration.
+If you are not using the same board it is necessary to check board documentation also to know the common anode configuration.
 ```xdc
 set_property PACKAGE_PIN J3 [get_ports {btn_player2}]
 	set_property IOSTANDARD LVCMOS33 [get_ports {btn_player2}]
 set_property PACKAGE_PIN M2 [get_ports {btn_player1}]
 	set_property IOSTANDARD LVCMOS33 [get_ports {btn_player1}]
 ```
-We used external buttons so those were connected to inputs from the sides of the board.
-Using pull downs resistors is recommendated to connect into the voltage supply of the board.
+We used external buttons, so those were connected to inputs from the sides of the board.
+Using pull down resistors is recommended as well.
 ```xdc
 ## Configuration options
 set_property CONFIG_VOLTAGE 3.3 [current_design]
 set_property CFGBVS VCCO [current_design]
 ```
 Used configuration.
-Not neccesary to modify if working with the same board.
+Not necessary to modify if working with the same board.

 ---
 ## **References**